Skip to Main Content

 GUIDELINES FOR THE USE OF GENERATIVE AI

-Roskilde University has formulated a set of guidelines for the use of generative artificial intelligence in written submissions for exams.
+Roskilde University has formulated a set of guidelines for the use of generative artificial intelligence (GAI) in written submissions for exams.
 The purpose of these guidelines is to make it clear for students and instructors how students are allowed to use generative AI as a assistment tool in written submissions for exams.
 Read the new guidelines here.

 PLAGIARISM, EXAM CHEATING, AND AI

-The rules for plagiarism and exam cheating also apply to Generative AI such as ChatGPT and Copilot.
+The rules for plagiarism and exam cheating also apply to Generative AI tools such as ChatGPT and Copilot.

 Good academic pratice and generative AI